 Continue driving to the Cabrillo National Monument, named for Portuguese explorer Juan Rodriguez Cabrillo.
 On September 28, 1542, he sailed into what is now known as San Diego Bay.
 Historians believe he docked on Point Loma's east shore, the first landing by a European in present-day California.
 Point Loma has been described as "where California began."
 The Old Point Loma Lighthouse began operating here in 1855; though it's no longer in use, it is open for viewing.
 (In 1891, another lighthouse was built at sea level and still operates today.)
 The tip of Point Loma is the most southwestern point of the continental U.S., and an excellent perch to watch the gray whales migrate south to Mexico during the winter months.
 You can also visit the tide pools, join in a ranger walk, explore the museum and drink in the panoramic views of the harbor, city and Mexico.

 Return to Cabrillo Memorial Drive whose name eventually changes to Catalina Boulevard.
 Continue along Catalina and turn left at Hill Street.
 Follow Hill and then turn right at Cordova Street, which becomes Sunset Cliffs Boulevard.
 As you continue along Sunset Cliffs, you will enter the bohemian seaside community of Ocean Beach.
 Take a short side trip to the Ocean Beach Municipal Fishing Pier by making a left turn onto Newport Avenue.
 The pier is an excellent spot for fishing, bird watching or seeing surfers ride the waves.
-Stroll along Newport Avenue for antique and consignment shopping or a bite to eat.
+Stroll along Newport Avenue for shopping or a bite to eat.

 Return to and continue driving along Sunset Cliffs Boulevard for a visit to Mission Bay Aquatic Park, a 4600-acre aquatic playground with 27 miles of beaches.
 To reach the park area, follow Sunset Cliffs Boulevard to West Mission Bay Drive.
 Follow signs to West Mission Bay Drive; it turns into Ingraham Street.
 You'll see the exit for SeaWorld San Diego here.
 Continue driving North on Ingraham Street, across two bridges.
 At the second bridge, which crosses over Fisherman's Channel, turn right onto Crown Point Drive.
 From here you can see wind surfers and catamarans zipping across the water.
 To explore the area further, take a walk or bike ride on the pathway around the bay, or glide across the water on a kayak or stand up paddleboard.